 In the Job Analysis, Environmental Factors will be addressed.
 This can include chemical exposure, temperature extremes, heights, dust exposure, machinery, humidity exposure, loud noises, exposure to fumes, and vibrations.

-During the FCE, the Injured Worker will be requested to perform physical tasks.
+During the FCE test, the Injured Worker will be requested to perform physical tasks.
 These include testing capacity with respect to lifting, pushing, pulling, standing, walking, flexibility, reaching, grasping, holding, bending, and balancing.

 Are all Functional Capacity Evaluations Equal?